dgaydukov/cert-spring5/files/spring5.md

 `@InjectMocks` - create real bean, and inject all `@Mock/@Spy` beans declared within test class.
 If some undeclared, inject null.

-`@Mock/@Spy` - plain mockito annotation to be used in unit tests `@MockBean/@SpyBean` - spring boot test annotation used in integration tests (They add mock to sring application context, so every call to such bean within context would be replaced with mock bean)
+`@Mock/@Spy` - plain mockito annotation to be used in unit tests `@MockBean/@SpyBean` - spring boot test annotation used in integration tests (They add mock to spring application context, so every call to such bean within context would be replaced with mock bean)

 ```java
 package com.example.spring5;